Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Results

-We find that dimers are always neutral (with four borohydride anions) and are split in two main spatial configurations characterized as short (SD) and long (LD) dimers with average Ca-Ca equilibrium distances of 4.48 and 5.25~\AA{}, respectively (Fig.~\ref{fig:si-dimer-minima}).
-Furthermore, each was found to have sub-populations with 4-7 solvent molecules, and, within those, several stereoisomers (Fig.~\ref{fig:bulk} d).
+We find that dimers are always neutral (with four borohydride anions) and are split in two main spatial configurations characterized as short (SD) and long (LD) dimers with average Ca-Ca equilibrium distances of 4.48 and 5.25~\AA{}, respectively (Fig.~S2).
+Furthermore, each was found to have sub-populations with 4-7 solvent molecules, and, within those, several stereoisomers (Fig.~1 d).
 Key differences between the long and short dimers are the presence of a single-anion or double-anion bridge and predominant 6 THF coordination or mixed 5-6 THF coordination, respectively.
-Short dimers are in excellent agreement with a previously proposed double-bridged dimer structure with a 4.4~\AA{}Ca-Ca distance (from EXAFS fitting data\cite{hahn2020}).
-The set of structures shown here expands upon and underscores the configurational flexibility of calcium.~\cite{hahn2020} And, based on our understanding of the efficient disproportionation pathways to form charged species via dimerization (discussed above), it makes sense that the dominant dimer conformations form from combinations of bent and axial borohydride arrangements of the neutral monomers (e.g., long dimer isomers 1, 3 and 7 with 6 THF molecules in Fig.~\ref{fig:bulk} d are bent-bent, axial-bent and axial-bent combinations, respectively).
+Short dimers are in excellent agreement with a previously proposed double-bridged dimer structure with a 4.4~\AA{} Ca-Ca distance (from fitting to EXAFS data).~\cite{hahn2020} The set of structures shown here expands upon and underscores the configurational flexibility of calcium.~\cite{hahn2020} And, based on our understanding of the efficient disproportionation pathways to form charged species via dimerization (discussed above), it makes sense that the dominant dimer conformations form from combinations of bent and axial borohydride arrangements of the neutral monomers (e.g., long dimer isomers 1, 3 and 7 with 6 THF molecules in Fig.~1 d are bent-bent, axial-bent and axial-bent combinations, respectively).

 Although all dimers here are neutral, each Ca ion within a given dimer may be locally coordinated by 1 to 4 anions, with 1 (long) or 2 (short) shared between them.
 Most commonly we observe [3,2] or [3,3] anion arrangements for long or short dimers, respectively.
-Small populations of [1,4] dimers are found and are key to some interfacial disproportionation processes discussed below and in Fig.~\ref{fig:disproportionation}.
+Small populations of [1,4] dimers are found and are key to some interfacial disproportionation processes discussed below and in Section `Generation of active species'.